zakaria-lahyani/permiso/docs/ANALYSIS_SUMMARY.md

-# 📊 Keystone Authentication System - Comprehensive Analysis Summary
+# 📊 permiso Authentication System - Comprehensive Analysis Summary

-This document provides a complete analysis of the Keystone Authentication System, including identified gaps, missing components, security vulnerabilities, and detailed recommendations for improvement.
+This document provides a complete analysis of the permiso Authentication System, including identified gaps, missing components, security vulnerabilities, and detailed recommendations for improvement.

 ## 🎯 Executive Summary

-**Project Status**: The Keystone Authentication System has a solid foundation with well-designed models and core utilities, but **significant implementation gaps** prevent it from being production-ready.
+**Project Status**: The permiso Authentication System has a solid foundation with well-designed models and core utilities, but **significant implementation gaps** prevent it from being production-ready.

 **Key Findings**:
 - ✅ **Strong Foundation**: Excellent model architecture, JWT implementation, and password security